JuniorDevSingapore/gatsby-workshop/content/wrap-up-gatsby-workshop/index.md

 - [Gatsbygram Case Study](https://www.gatsbyjs.org/blog/gatsbygram-case-study/)

 By the way, if you missed the workshop but would like to have the chance to learn to build Gatsby sites, I recommend that you follow [the tutorial from Gatsby's official doc](https://www.gatsbyjs.org/tutorial/).
 It'll probably take you a good half day.
 This set-by-step tutorial is truly a gem that you should not miss.
 The quality and the completeness of the materials are unmatched.

-In this recap, we'll share more about the imperative knowledge as well as pulling a bunch of resources together so you can refer back to where you'd like to go for your next step.

 ## Up and running